Thomas Fraser (bishop): Bishop

 Fraser was elected coadjutor bishop of North Carolina on February 21, 1960, during a special convention which took place in Raleigh, North Carolina.
 He was consecrated on May 13, 1960, by Presiding Bishop Arthur C. Lichtenberger in St Paul's Church in Winston-Salem, North Carolina.
 In 1965 he succeeded as diocesan bishop.
 His episcopacy was marked with various changes in the Episcopal Church, notably revisions in the Book of Common Prayer published in 1979 and his stern upheavals for it to be used throughout the diocese.
-He was also in favor of women ordination however he viewed it as honoring a call to ministry rather than equal rights.
+He was also in favor of the ordination of women.
 Fraser retired in 1983 and served as assisting bishop of Southern Virginia from 1984 till 1986.
 He also was Bishop in residence of St Michael's Church in Raleigh, North Carolina.

 Personal life

-Fraser married Marjorie Louise Rimbach on May 29, 1943, and together had 2 children, the Reverend Thomas Augustus Fraser III and Constance Louise Fraser.
+Fraser married Marjorie Louise Rimbach on May 29, 1943, and together they had two children: the Rev. Thomas Augustus Fraser III (1945-2026) and Constance Louise Fraser Gray.